Bylaws

 1. The Oregon Institute for Leadership Development (OILD);

-2. The annual Fall Conference;
+2. The Annual Statewide Conference;

-4. Development of local campus and agency involvement.
+3. Development of local campus and agency involvement.

-Section 2 – The Executive Committee
+Section 2 – Executive Committee

-There will be an executive committee made up of the past president, president and president-elect.
+There will be an executive committee made up of the past president, president and president- elect.
 The executive committee will make emergency decisions and conduct crucial business when the president deems it impossible to call an emergency meeting of the board.

 Section 3 – Election of Officers